-4.C.6 Engage in a range of discussions by using active listening skills, posing, and responding to specific questions.
+- 4.C.6 Engage in a range of discussions by using active listening skills, posing, and responding to specific questions. - 4.C.7 Engage collaboratively to accomplish a common goal or purpose.

 Learners will comprehend, analyze, and evaluate literary and informational texts in various formats, genres, and levels of complexity.